 Symptoms of respiratory congestion

 "Dogs suffering respiratory congestion will have trouble breathing, especially when they try to inhale.
 Breathing may be labored, rapid and shallow."

 Other symptoms include:

-- If your dog's respiratory congestion is the result of an infection, he may run a fever (normal body temperature should be around 101 to 102 degrees F).
+- Fever, if the congestion is caused by an infection (normal body temperature should be around 101 to 102 degrees F)

-- If the congestion is a result of allergies, irritants or underlying problems like congestive heart failure, his temperature may remain normal.
+- Congestion caused by allergies, irritants or underlying problems like congestive heart failure should keep temperature around normal

 A complete physical exam will be performed and perhaps some blood tests.
 If your vet suspects pneumonia or congestive heart failure, they may also want to do a chest x-ray.

 Nose and sinus inflammation